 A fascinating collection of US police records for 10 Irish immigrants arrested 100 years ago has come to light.

-Dubbed an Irish ‘rogues gallery’ in reports, the collection of cards is to be auctioned.
+Dubbed an Irish ‘rogues gallery’ in reports, the collection of cards were auctioned in 2014.

-The Irish Times reports that the cards record the men’s place of ‘nativity’ as Ireland and offer fascinating insight into their lives.
+The Irish Times reported that the cards record the men’s place of ‘nativity’ as Ireland and offer fascinating insight into their lives.

 The paper says the criminal investigation cards were created between 1902 and 1912 in various US cities.